stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_UNIT=my-app task tft:new
 ```

 The tooling creates each new unit as a copy of the files in `tf/units/template/`.
-The template directory contains a complete, working TF root module for AWS resources.
+The template directory contains a complete and working TF module for AWS resources.
 This means that each new unit is immediately ready to use.
+You are free to change units as you need.
+For example, you can completely remove the AWS resources from a unit, or have different versions of the same providers in separate units.

-You are free to change the code in units as you need.
-For example, you can completely remove the AWS resources.
-The tooling only requires that a unit is a valid TF module with these tfvars:
+The tooling only requires that each unit is a valid TF module with these tfvars:

 - `environment_name` (string)
 - `product_name` (string)
 - `unit_name` (string)
-- `variant` (string)
+- `track` (string)

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and variant names that are longer than 7 characters, and unit names that are longer than 12 characters.
+Avoid defining environment and track names that are longer than 7 characters, and unit names that are longer than 12 characters.

 > If you amend a module to not use AWS, ensure that you change the tests.

 ### Contexts

-This tooling uses _contexts_ to provide profiles for TF.
-Contexts enable you to deploy multiple instances of the same unit with different configurations.
+This tooling has _contexts_ to provide profiles for TF.
+Contexts enable you to deploy multiple instances of the same unit with different configurations, instead of needing to maintain separate sets of code for different instances.

 To create a new context, use the `tft:context:new` task: